harshaskm/centos7vm/README.md

     ./server.sh build postgresql

 ### Prerequisities
-  You will need Oracle Virtualbox, preferably the latest version installed.
+  You will need Oracle Virtualbox, Ansible, preferably the latest version installed.
   All the development and testing is done on a Macbook, so I assume it will all work on any Linux OS as well.

 ## Built With